silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/07_ReactJS_Redux_and_GraphQL.md

 <div class="alert" markdown="1">
 These technologies underpin the future of SilverStripe CMS development, but their current implementation is _experimental_.
-Our APIs are not expected to change drastically between releases, but they are excluded from our Semver commitments for the time being.
+Our APIs are not expected to change drastically between releases, but they are excluded from our [semantic versioning](https://semver.org) commitments for the time being.
 Any breaking changes will be clearly signalled in release notes.
 </div>

 First, a brief summary of what each of these are: